Matvik/yii2-model-gallery/docs/GUIDE-en.md

 Yii 2 model images gallery
 =================================================

-This extension includes behaviors and widgets for implementing an image gallery of an ActiveRecord model.
+This extension includes behaviors and widgets for implementing image gallery of an ActiveRecord model.
 Uploading images is possible both in the widget, which is part of the standard create/update model form, and with a separate AJAX widget.
-Supports interactive reorder (drag and drop) and deletion of images.
+Supports interactive reorder (drag and drop) and deleting of images.

 ## Minimum settings
 First you need to generate a table in the database.
-Copy or inherit [migration](https://github.com/Matvik/yii2-model-gallery/blob/master/src/migrations/m180329_215546_create_gallery_images_table.php) then execute `yii migrate` console command.
-Alternatively, you can create a this table in the database manually.
+Copy or inherit [migration](https://github.com/Matvik/yii2-model-gallery/blob/master/src/migrations/m180329_215546_create_gallery_images_table.php), then execute `yii migrate` console command.
+Alternatively, you can create this table in the database manually.

 Then you need to add basic behavior to the ActiveRecord model:
 ```php